BORoS49/UCI-Cloud-Networking/README2.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration needs to be performed manually, which is advantageous because of automating configuration with Ansible, is this practice saves time, it is easier on the installation process and there will be no trouble shooting during deployment because the scripts and commands work.
+Ansible was used to automate configuration of the DVWA/ELK machines.
+No manual installation or configuration is needed outside of minor changes to the configuration files for your specific IP's or instances

 The playbook implements the following tasks:
-- Here is a simple rundown or the ELK installation process
-- SSH into jumpbox and install and download/run the Docker service.
-Be sure to pull the correct ansible container for your jumpbox.
-- Run Docker and ssh into your private machines from the ansible container to establish a connection to them and then set your ansible files to allow these private machines to have ansible deploy to them with your playbook.
-- Use the proper commands to copy the playbooks and your public key over to the docker container
-- Using your newly copied playbooks and key, deploy the playbooks
-- Use windows to ensure that your playbooks have deployed
+- downloading and and configuring DVWA/Elk to our target machines
+- deploying the webserver

 ### Target Machines & Beats